Skip to main content

 4. Every balance change is recorded in the ledger as an immutable journal entry.

 Events process asynchronously.
 The API confirms receipt, and a worker handles evaluation and execution.
-Processing is idempotent so retries are always safe.
+Processing is idempotent: retrying the same event with the same idempotency_key produces the same result, so retries are always safe.

 Next Steps